soumikgh/nginxlibrary.com/source/_posts/2012-01-09-403-forbidden-error.markdown

 	/usr/share/myfiles/image.jpg

 Nginx needs to have _read_ permissions for the file as well as _execute_ permissions for `/`, `/usr`, `/usr/share` and `/usr/share/myfiles`.
 If you use the standard 755 for directories and 644 for files (umask: 022), you should not run into this problem.
+To check for ownership and permissions on a path, we can use the `namei` utility like this -

+	namei -l /path/to/check

 ###Directory index is not properly defined